SEO

 EZQ Marketing Team

-Here’s how to do keyword research as a small business without expensive tools or an SEO degree.
+Here’s how to run keyword research as a Houston small business without spending thousands on tools or years on theory.

 The Foundation: Think Like Your Customer